 More than half of the target CEOs in our sample initially remain with the buyer in some capacity.
 Panel B of Table 3 indicates that just over 50 percent of target CEOs accept jobs as officers of the merged firm (including non-executive chairman and vice chairman of the board), similar to the acquisition-related turnover data reported by Hadlock at al. (1999) and Martin and McConnell (1991).
 Additionally, 57 percent of target CEOs join the board of directors of the buyer.
-This is notably higher than the survival of CEOs as directors documented by Harford (2000), who finds that 27 percent of CEOs are retained.
-This may be due in part to the greater incidence of hostility in Harford's sample; 26 percent of his observations are classified as hostile compared to the less than three percent of bids that are unsolicited in our sample.
+This is notably higher than the survival of CEOs as directors documented by Harford (2000), who finds that 27 percent of CEOs get board seats; the disparity may be due to the greater frequency of hostile acquisitions in Harford's sample.
 A small number of the target CEOs play top leadership roles in the merged firm: nine take over the buyer's CEO position, 15 serve as president and/or chief operating officer, and ten become non-executive chairman of the board.